The Most Frequently Asked Questions

 A Data Flow Diagram (DFD) is a great tool for visualizing how information is created and consumed within a business process.
 It shows the source of information, the transformation and transportation of data through the individual processes, and its ultimate destination.
 This is a prefect tool for discovering and presenting disconnects that are a very common cause of process problems.

 For a short overview of DFDs watch the KnowledgeKnugget™ How to Draw Dataflow Diagrams (DFD) for Business Analysis.
-For a more in-depth treatment of the topic read the eBook Dataflow Diagramming by Example.
+For a more in-depth treatment of the topic read the ebook or take our ecourse Dataflow Diagrams — Simply Put!.

 An Activity Diagram (more commonly, Swim Lane Diagram) depicts the sequence of actions that ultimately deliver the desired outcome.
 It shows Control Flow through the process while ignoring the data transformation, transportation, and storage.